 Direct to garment printing process is a sustainable printing production process because it uses the one-offs system.
 This system reduces overproduction.
 So, this process does not make textile waste and uses a lower amount of carbon and energy.

 On the other side, the screen printing process is used for bulk production and is responsible for textile waste creation.
 So, direct to garment printing is a more sustainable process than the screen printing process.

 Depending on your demand, you have to choose one from direct to garment printing vs screen printing.
 If you have short production orders with intricate designs, you should go for the natural to garment printing process.
-You can use digital images or patterns with lots of colors and print on shirts, clothes, or bags.
+You can use digital images or patterns with lots of colors and print on bags, shirts, or clothes.
 For the large production series, you should go for the screen-printing process to produce cost-effective products for big bundles.